-These keto gingerbread cookies are the highlight of our holiday cookie baking sessions!
-They are gluten free and sugar free gingerbread cookies with only 1.1g net carbs each.
+These keto gingerbread cookies are the highlight of our holiday cookie baking sessions.
+They are gluten free and sugar free gingerbread men with only 1.1g net carbs each.

-What would December be like without gingerbread, right?
+What would December be like without gingerbread?
 I love the spicy ginger kick in both cakes and cookies.
-It gets me in the Christmas mood instantly!
+It gets me in the Christmas mood instantly.

-I've kept the icing on mine to a minimum (time constraints, haha), but you can totally go crazy with different colours and make them look all professional.
+I've kept the icing on mine to a minimum, but feel free to use different colours and make them look all professional.

 Ingredients